 Nine Ways to Make Your French Kisses Sizzle

 You can't just jam your tongue into your partner's mouth and call it a French kiss.
-Frenching is a delicate art that includes a number of slow, sensuous tongue movements that create pleasure and desire.
-If you want to be more than just average at this intimate style of kissing, the following techniques can a little finesse to your repertoire.
+Frenching is a delicate art that includes a number of slow, sensuous tongue kissing techniques that create pleasure and desire.
+If you want to be more than just average at this intimate style of kissing, the following tongue kissing tips can a little finesse to your repertoire.

 1. Gentle Tickle

-After the first few kisses, lightly tickle your partner's lips with the tip of your tongue.
+After the first few kisses, lightly tickle your partner's lips with the tip of your tongue in order to make out with tongue.
 You don't want to lather his or her lips; just brush across them lightly like a butterfly's wings.
-This move conveys a touch of innocence tinged with a willingness to explore, and it can be very enticing to the person you're kissing.
+This move conveys a touch of innocence tinged with a willingness to explore, and it can be very enticing to the person you're kissing with tongue.

 2. Soft Murmur